Kascht is best described in his personal online bio:

 Sometimes, John's caricature subjects become fans.
 Among the notable owners of their caricatured likenesses: Milton Berle, Katharine Hepburn, Stephen King, Sean Connery, Joan Collins, Ted Turner, Rosie O’Donnell, John Travolta, Conan O’Brien, and Ray Romano—who commissioned drawings of the cast of ‘Everybody Loves Raymond’ as his gift to the actors at the taping of the show’s final episode.

-"The History of Caricature" (by Laurent Baridon, 2006, Citadelles and Mazenod, Paris),"The Savage Mirror’" (by Steven Heller and Gail Anderson), and "Rolling Stone: The Illustrated Portraits."
+John’s work is included in the books "The History of Caricature" (by Laurent Baridon, 2006, Citadelles and Mazenod, Paris),"The Savage Mirror’" (by Steven Heller and Gail Anderson), and "Rolling Stone: The Illustrated Portraits."
 He has received awards from The Society of illustrators, American Illustration, Communication Arts, Print, The Society of Publication Designers, The New York Art Director’s Club, and the Society of Newspaper Design.

 John lives on a tiny farm in Pennsylvania with his wife--a beekeeper--and 500,000 honeybees.